Articles of Incorporation

 Note: This document is also available as a PDF File for easier printing and distribution.

-These Articles of Incorporation are adopted and executed by the incorporating units (“Units”), the City of Grand Rapids, the City of Kentwood, the City of East Grand Rapids, the City of Grandville, the City of Rockford, the City of Hudsonville, the City of Cedar Springs, Byron Township, Plainfield Township, Alpine Township, Gaines Township, Kent County, Grand Rapids Township, Algoma Township, the City of Coopersville, the City of Greenville, the City of Ionia, theCity of Walker, Courtland Township, City of Wayland, City of Hastings, Village of Middleville, Tallmadge Township, Georgetown Township, Ottawa County, Caledonia Township, Cannon Township, Allendale Township, Cascade Township, City of Wyoming, City of Lowell, the City of Belding, Ada Township, the Village of Sand Lake and Lowell Township for the purpose of constituting a Metropolitan Council pursuant to the provisions of Act No. 292 of the Michigan public acts of 1989 (the "Act").
+These Articles of Incorporation are adopted and executed by the incorporating units (“Units”), the City of Grand Rapids, the City of Kentwood, the City of East Grand Rapids, the City of Grandville, the City of Rockford, the City of Hudsonville, the City of Cedar Springs, Byron Township, Plainfield Township, Alpine Township, Gaines Township, Kent County, Grand Rapids Township, Algoma Township, the City of Coopersville, the City of Greenville, the City of Ionia, theCity of Walker, Courtland Township, City of Wayland, City of Hastings, Village of Middleville, Tallmadge Township, Georgetown Township, Ottawa County, Caledonia Township, Cannon Township, Jamestown Township, Allendale Township, Cascade Township, City of Wyoming, City of Lowell, the City of Belding, Ada Township, the Village of Sand Lake, Lowell Township and the Village of Caledonia for the purpose of constituting a Metropolitan Council pursuant to the provisions of Act No. 292 of the Michigan public acts of 1989 (the "Act").

 Article I. Name.
 The name of this Metropolitan Council shall be the Grand Valley Metropolitan Council ("Council").